Cycling to work

 - Your workplace registers with a Scheme provider

-- You choose the bike you want
+- You choose the cycle you want

 - Your employer pays for it